Dark-Knight-Rises/Logseq/pages/Data Structures and Algorithms.md

 - Arrays
 	- Arrays are called vector variables, whereas the normal.
 Primitive types.
 Are the scalar variables.
 - [[What I Learned]]
+	- The main memory contains 3.
+Sections.
+The first is the code execution section, the second is the Stack section and the third is the heap section.
 	-